robertpiosik/CodeWebChat/README.md

 </system>
 ```

-By having zero overhead of tool call definitions, messages are short and yield outputs of highest accuracy.
+By having zero overhead of tool call definitions, messages are concise and yield outputs of highest accuracy.
+Vague instructions are no longer a problem!

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>